+Per Pre-funded

-Per Pre-funded Per Common Unit Unit Total Public offering price \$ 5.00 \$ 4.99 \$11,983,750 Underwriting discount \$ 0.35 \$ 0.3493 \$ 838,863
+Per Common Unit Unit Total

+Public offering price \$ \$ \$

+Underwriting discount \$ \$ \$

-We have agreed to reimburse the underwriter for certain out-of-pocket expenses, including the fees and disbursements of its counsel, up to an aggregate of \$125,000.
+We have agreed to reimburse the underwriter for certain out-of-pocket expenses, including the fees and disbursements of its counsel, up to an aggregate of \$75,000 without our prior approval, such approval not to be unreasonably withheld.
 We estimate that the total expenses payable by us in connection with this offering, other than the underwriting discount referred to above, will be approximately \$1,000,000.

-If we decide to pursue another public offering of our equity or equity-linked securities, at any time within six months of the date of this prospectus, we are obligated to offer to the underwriter the right to act as the exclusive placement agent or lead underwriter and sole book runner, as applicable, for the first such offering, under a separate agreement containing customary terms and conditions for such transactions and otherwise similar to the terms described herein, subject to certain exceptions.
+If we decide to pursue another public offering of our equity or equity-linked securities, at any time within six months of the date of this prospectus, we are obligated to offer to the underwriter the right to act as the exclusive placement agent or lead underwriter and sole book runner, as applicable, for such offering, under a separate agreement containing customary terms and conditions for such transactions and otherwise similar to the terms described herein, subject to certain exceptions.